BiodiversityDataScienceCorp/Instructional-Pedagogy/2-3-eia.md

 Universal design places responsibility for accessibility on the course designer rather than on the learner.
-It states that the most inclusive approach to education is to design instruction with diverse learners in mind from the beginning.
+It states that the most inclusive approach to education is to design instruction with diverse students in mind from the beginning.

 It’s easy to be overwhelmed by all the different ways we could make instruction